x-company/xbuild/README.md

 - *xb-install* Install Packages
 - *xb-log* Log a Message
 - *xb-rmrf* Removes recursivley Files
+- *xb-test* A Helper to execute Unit Tests.
+Unit Tests must be located in Folder `/workspace/tests/unit`

 ### Which Folder Structure will created